mskcc/dotfiles/README.md

     git clone git://github.com/andsens/homeshick.git $HOME/.homesick/repos/homeshick

-Clone and symlink the dotfiles from this repo. `homeshick` will prompt you to replace existing dotfiles like `.profile` and `.bashrc`, so make sure you backup your files as needed, before you proceed:
+Clone and symlink the dotfiles from this repo. `homeshick` will replace existing dotfiles like `.profile` and `.bashrc`, so make sure you backup your files as needed, before you proceed:

     $HOME/.homesick/repos/homeshick/bin/homeshick clone -f mskcc/dotfiles
     source $HOME/.profile